 There is a non-refundable charge for the lockers which work on an automated system.
 The cost is £2 for up to 1.5 hours or £3 for 2 hours, so you may wish to factor in the price of this if budgeting for your visit.
 Alternatively there are some open shelves where items can be left, but this would be done at your own risk.

 Our attention was drawn to the rules and safety videos which are in place around the arena and we were then given a safety briefing before being allowed to enter.
 It is really important to listen to the advice you are given, so if there is anything you are unsure of, then I would recommend asking a member of staff to provide you with the information again before taking part.
 As with any activity like this, there is an element of risk involved to participants, so by ensuring the rules are followed you can make your experience both fun and safe.

 As our time slot began, guests quickly ran through the inflatable arena to take a good look around.
-My children all ran off in opposite directions, so my husband decided to follow the older two, whilst I remained with Riley.
+My older children ran off in opposite directions, whilst I remained with Riley.
 The first activity he found was the Inflata Duel and quickly challenged me to a battle on the gladiator platform.
 He easily won as I couldn't balance very well and kept falling off, which he thought was hilarious.